DwijeshG/2024-2025-Gateway-Robotics-Website/README.md

 Built by the BEST Robotics Web Team — 2024

 ## License
-© 2024 BEST Robotics Web Team.
+© 2024 Gateway Robotics Web Team.
 All rights reserved.